kubernetes-sigs/gateway-api/geps/gep-2643/index.md

-While this feature is also known sometimes as TLS passthrough, where after the server name is identified, the gateway does a full encrypted passthrough of the communication, this GEP will also cover cases where a TLS communication is terminated on the Gateway before being passed unencrypted to a backend.
+While this feature is also known sometimes as TLS passthrough, where after the server name is identified, the gateway does a full encrypted passthrough of the communication, this GEP will also cover cases where a TLS communication is terminated on the Gateway before being passed to a backend.

 ## Goals